LISTEN TO MR. COHEN Listen to Mr. Cohen present his argument before the Supreme Court, click here for more information.

 Over the development of my 35+ year career, I have represented a substantial amount of individuals that have been called to testify in front of a grand jury, as well as those who have been served with subpoenas whose testimony could be compelled.
 My proficiency in this category of the criminal law process provides these individuals with critical guidance regarding their presence at the hearing by acquiring immunity from prosecution in the case at hand or by directing individuals of their right to assert Fifth Amendment protection against self-incrimination.

-To read more about the Grand Jury Process, click here
+To read more about the Grand Jury Process, click here for more information.

 Many would think that once you plead guilty to charges brought against you and convicted of the related offense, it’s the end of the road and all that’s left to do is wait for sentencing and hope for the best.